Lecture 5 Abstract Classes and Interfaces

 - The

-public interface Comparable<E> { public int compareTo(E o); }
+public interface Comparable<E> { public int compareTo(E o); }- The syntax

 Tip 2: Example to Use the Comparable Interface